Your Apartment Is Big Enough for a Great Dane (Seriously)

 Key Takeaways

-• The best apartment dog matches YOUR energy, not your square footage.
+- A better apartment fit matches your energy, not only your square footage.

 Stop Googling "Small Dogs for Apartments"